 Most Supervisors, First Sergeants, and Commanding Officers will work diligently with troops before actions need to be taken that can ruin a career.
 Most bases offer a variety of counseling services.
 These may include financial planning courses such as budgeting, credit repair, beginner investing, and tax preparation.
 Check with your local installation for more information about which courses are available on base.

 If this assistance is unavailable, it is common for supervising NCOs, First Sergeants, or other volunteers to offer budgeting help and learn skills such as balancing checkbooks.

 A debt management plan may seem like a great way to fix the problem.
 But the reality is that most debt management plans are just a band-aid.
 Real change has to come from your spending habits.
 If you don’t change your habits, you will never get ahead.

-That said, a debt management plan may help you get out of the downward spiral and get ahead with your payments.
-Just make sure you understand the issue, how the debt management plan works, and how the company that helps you set it up is compensation.
-There are many non-profit organizations that can help you set up a plan.
+A debt management plan may help you get out of the downward spiral and get ahead with your payments.
+Make sure you understand the issue, how the debt management plan works, and how the company that helps you set it up is compensation.
+Many non-profit organizations can help you set up a plan.
 Start there first (some companies charge excessive fees and may put you further in debt).

 Discharge for Failure to Pay Debt

 I know this article sounds like doom and gloom.
 It’s not intended to come across that way.
 There is nothing inherently wrong with having debt.
 Many take out loans to make large purchases (school, homes, cars, etc.).